nolar/kopf/docs/handlers.rst

 * ``logger`` is a per-object logger, with the messages prefixed with the object's namespace/name.
 * ``patch`` is a dict with the object changes to be applied after the handler.

-The high-level cause-handlers have additional keyword arguments reflecting their status:
+High-level cause-handlers have additional keyword arguments reflecting their status:

 * ``cause`` is the processed cause of the handler as detected by the framework (create/update/delete).
 * ``retry`` (``int``) is the sequential number of retry of this handler.